davidfrantz/force/docs/source/howto/l2-ard.rst

 The trailing ``1`` means that descriptions for every parameter will be included.
 If you prefer a shorter parameter file, give a ``0`` instead.
-The descriptions can also be found in the [documentation](https://force-eo.readthedocs.io/en/latest/components/lower-level/level2/param.html).
+The descriptions can also be found here: :ref:`l2-param`.

 Let’s rename the file, and have a look: